kubernetes/enhancements/keps/sig-windows/windows-runtimeclass-support.md

 #### Story 1 - Easy selection of Windows Server releases

 As of Kubernetes 1.16, [RuntimeClass Scheduling] is in beta and can be used to simplify setting nodeSelector & tolerations.
 This makes it easier to steer workloads to a suitable Windows or Linux node using the existing labels.
-With the addition of a new `osversion` label it can also distinguish between multiple Windows version in the same cluster.
+With the addition of a new `windows-build` label it can also distinguish between multiple Windows version in the same cluster.
+For more details on how and why build numbers are used, read [Adding new label node.kubernetes.io/windows-build](#adding-new-label-nodekubernetesiowindows-build) below.

-> Note: There's an open PR [website#16697](https://github.com/kubernetes/website/pull/16697) to add this to existing documentation for Kubernetes 1.16
+> Note: There's an open PR [website#16697](https://github.com/kubernetes/website/pull/16697) to add `RuntimeClass` examples to existing documentation for Kubernetes 1.16.

-- Example of a RuntimeClass that would restrict a pod to Windows Server 2019 / 1809.
+- Example of a RuntimeClass that would restrict a pod to Windows Server 2019 / 1809 (10.0.17763)

     ```yaml
     apiVersion: node.k8s.io/v1beta1